smcgoey/Sean-McGoey-JOUR628P/README.md

 # Sean-McGoey-JOUR628P

-applied entrepreneurial journalism, spring 2020 at the university of maryland philip merrill college of journalism
+repo for applied entrepreneurial journalism coursework, spring 2020 semester at the university of maryland philip merrill college of journalism